tombresee/Prairie-Fire/README.rst

 * `Apache Spark Documentation <https://spark.apache.org/docs/latest/>`_
-  — the main documentation link (As of April 2020, core version is Apache Spark 2.4.5)
+  — the main documentation link (As of April 2020, core version is Apache Spark 2.4.5).
+This link though will always get you to the very latest documentation information.

 * `Contributing to Spark <https://spark.apache.org/contributing.html>`_
-  — the main link for contributing
+  — the main link for contributing, something I'm pushing more and more to do...

+* `Pyspark SQL API Module <https://spark.apache.org/docs/latest/api/python/pyspark.sql.html>`_
+  — if you can know how all of this works, you are doing very well

 * `Spark SQL DataFrames and Datasets Guide <https://spark.apache.org/docs/latest/sql-programming-guide.html>`_ — the detailed information about using SparkSQL